Skip to content ↓

 Being a musician at Wick Primary

 Music is an exciting and integral part of life at Wick Primary School; we’re proud to have music at the heart of our curriculum offer.
-Music inspires creativity and develops essential skills for developing confidence and self-expression.
-Therefore, we aim to provide a wide range of musical opportunities for all through our ambitious curriculum and extra-curricular opportunities.
+Music inspires creativity and develops essential skills such as confidence and self-expression.
+Therefore, we aim to provide a wide range of musical opportunities for all, through our ambitious curriculum and musical performances.

-We appreciate Music through forms and introduce our children to a range of genres.
-As children progress through the school, they will: deepen their understating of how music has developed through time; make links between musical genres; and appreciate how Music is influenced by the great composers, as well as the time and place that it is made.
+We appreciate Music through listening, performing, composing and singing.
+This is evident in our curriculum music lessons as well as our assemblies, performances and extra curricular music opportunities.
+As children progress through the school, they will: deepen their understanding of how music has developed through time; make links between musical genres (and musical periods); and appreciate how Music is influenced by the great composers, as well as the time and place that it is made.
 Assembly music is linked to the theme for that term as well as foci provided by the local church.
-Music taught in singing practises links to these themes.
-These are further reinforced by listening Music at the start of each assembly to provoke critical analysis and listening skills.
+Each week there is a piece of music that is linked to the theme for that term with specific listening questions in order to help the children develop a greater understanding of musical elements such as tempo, dynamics, beat, rhythm etc. Music taught in singing practices links to the church and school themes and provoke listening and performance skills as the children sing together.
+Children are also encouraged to perform in parts and in harmony as a whole school which further embeds learning from their music lessons.

 Music at Wick is taught by our specialist Music teacher - Mrs Quinn.
 She delivers a progressive curriculum which builds upon prior knowledge and skills from previous year groups.
 Music lessons are taught for an hour a week.
 Children will perform, listen and analyse critically, sing, improvise and compose music and understand the musical elements as building blocks within music.